-Resolution along the axis of the sound beam is referred to as Axial Resolution.
-Axial Resolution is affected by the pulsing section of the imaging system and the condition of the transducer.
+Resolution along the axis of the sound beam is referred to as "axial resolution."
+Axial resolution is affected by the pulsing section of the imaging system and the condition of the transducer.

-Resolution perpendicular to the axis of the sound beam is termed Lateral Resolution.
-Lateral Resolution is dependent upon the beam width, increased beam width will reduce the Lateral Resolution.
+Resolution perpendicular to the axis of the sound beam is termed "lateral resolution."
+Lateral resolution is dependent upon the beam width; increased beam width will reduce the lateral resolution.

-In the Model 560, scan surface #1 and #3 are used to evaluate axial resolution at depths of 5.5 and 12.5 cm.
-To evaluate lateral resolution, scan surfaces #2 and #4 are sued, at depths of 5.5 and 14 cm.
+In Model 560H, scan surfaces #1 and #3 are used to evaluate axial resolution at depths of 5.5 and 12.5 cm.
+To evaluate lateral resolution, scan surfaces #2 and #4 are used, at depths of 5.5 and 14 cm.